matt-paul/CV/README.md

 #### Teamwork and Training

- - Within Klaremont, I also managed the Marketing team and trained them to use of the company's CMS, basic HTML and CSS, and SEO techniques, as well as creating a digital strategy.
+ - Within Klaremont, I also managed the Marketing team and trained them to use the company's CMS, basic HTML and CSS, and SEO techniques, as well as creating a digital strategy.

- - Trained up juniors at Metropolis, a world renowned recording studio, teaching best practices and maintaining the high technical standards that it is known for.
+ - Trained up junior sound engineers at Metropolis, a world renowned recording studio, teaching best practices and maintaining the high technical standards that it is known for.
 I feel extremely lucky to have started my career here, as it was a fantastic training environment still very much routed in the 'work your way up from the bottom' ethos, and I relished receiving and passing on skills from people, some of whom had spent decades in pursuit of excellence at the highest level.

  - I cofounded a 14,000ft arts venue on Commercial Road E1, and managed a team of up to 20 security, bar staff and technicians, as well as developed / managed relationships with external promoters, galleries, the council, and community groups.